-6.2 Fuselage
+6.1.1 Fuselage

 The fuselage is made of a carbon fiber frame, topped off by a sheet of basswood in order for the internal stores to have an attachment point.
-The frame will be covered with Monokote, further aiding in keeping the weight low.
-The fuselage will be accessible from the bottom, per contest rules.
+The frame is covered with Monokote, which is a shrink wrap material that makes up the skin of the aircraft.
+When compared with a panel wall, this aids in keeping the weight low.
+The fuselage bay is accessible from the bottom, per contest rules.
+The bay door is a bass wood panel attached by a magnetic seal.

-Figures 25 and 26 show the basic frame for the fuselage, designed primarily to secure 4 rockets.
+Figure 24 shows the basic frame of the fuselage, which is designed to hold 4 rockets internally.